adamcrampton/support-mailer/README.md

 * Unless you already have npm running properly in your environment, save yourself the hassle and install node.js for Windows now (unless you feel like wrasslin' with Vagrant for hours).
 * Don't forget to update your hosts file, as well as Homestead.yaml if you're using it.

+Oh, one other thing - I highly recommend using mailtrap.io for testing your dev output.
+It's really simple to set up and is easier than building render methods (ymmv of course).

 As follows:
 1. Clone the repo
 1. Run composer install